lolbat/What-is-wrong-blog/content/posts/Two apps - one action.md

 ![KM Step 2](/images/KMStep2.jpg)

 Finally the heart of the macro.
-My earlier issue with doing this task in Keyboard Maestro was that I couldn't see how to iterate over each letter that the user supplied.
+My earlier problem with doing this task in Keyboard Maestro was that I couldn't see how to iterate over each letter that the user supplied.
 The [For Each](https://wiki.keyboardmaestro.com/action/For_Each) action in KB has several options but none for characters.
 It turns out that it can search substrings [based on regex patterns](https://wiki.keyboardmaestro.com/Regular_Expressions#Examples).
 And the simplest substring regex is the '.' pattern which matches any one character.

 The For Each action works on a set of collections.
 These can be lines of text, Dictionary keys, Finder selections and substrings.
-In this case we want the substring collection and we provide a regular expression to create a substring that is each letter in the string.
+In this case we want the substring collection and we use a regular expression to create a substring that is each letter in the string.

 ![KM Step 3](/images/KMStep3.jpg)

 First we take the letter (as stored in the `tileLetters` variable) and use it to create a file path [^4].
 Then we pass that path to the Set System Clipboard action [^5] and paste.
-We previously activated Freeform and brought it to the front so it will be the target of the paste events.
+We already activated Freeform and brought it to the front so it will be the target of the paste events.

 ![KM final result](/images/KMFinal.jpg)

-This is the type of workflow action that Keyboard Maestro really excels at.
+This is the type of workflow action that Keyboard Maestro excels at.
 Freeform has no scripting support at all but we can still make a macro in KM that can still interact with the app nonetheless.
-This is a benefit of the long history of the application as it was written well before many of the technologies that we're using were common.
-Writing macros by getting Keyboard Maestro or some equivalent to click locations and send keypresses was more common that writing JavaScript or shell scripts.
+This is a benefit of the long history of Keyboard Maestro as it was written well before many of the technologies that we're using were common.
+Writing macros by getting Keyboard Maestro or some similar application to click locations and send keypresses was more common that writing JavaScript or shell scripts.

 ## Alfred

 As you would expect, the Alfred Workflow for this task is much different.
 The visual system Alfred uses lets you create (and follow) branching execution flow much easier.
 That isn't relevant in this workflow though.
-Alfred currently has fewer actions than Keyboard Maestro so this Workflow will lean on scripts more than the KM macro.
+Alfred, currently, has fewer actions than Keyboard Maestro so this Workflow will lean on scripts more than the KM macro.
 Whether this is a good or a bad thing depends on your familiarity with, and ease of use, in coding.

 Here is the Alfred Workflow in full.
 I've numbered the steps.